timmyRS/SurvivalUtils/README.md

 `survivalutils.tpa` | Allows the player to use `/tpa`, `/tpahere`, `/tpaccept`, and `/tpacancel`.
 `survivalutils.home` | Allows the player to use `/home`, `/sethome`, `/delhome`, and `/homes`.
 `survivalutils.homelimit.x` | Allows the player to use home limit 'x' as defined in the config.yml.
+`survivalutils.allowafk` | Allows the player to bypass all AFK detections.
 `survivalutils.wrap` | Allows the player to use `/warp` and `/warps`.
 `survivalutils.setwarp` | Allows the player to use `/setwarp`.
 `survivalutils.delwarp` | Allows the player to use `/delwarp`.